garyvh/SeatReservations/README.md

-Since a family needs to be in the same row, we can apply logic to a single row that finds the maximum number of families that can sit in that single row at one time and do that for all the rows to get the result we want.
+Since a family needs to be in the same row, we can apply logic to a single row that finds the maximum number of families that can sit in that single row at one time and if we do that for all the rows we get the result we want.

 A 2D array is sufficent to represent the grid of rows and columns of seats, where each index of the array contains a boolean that represents if the